zmap/zlint/CONTRIBUTING.md

 **Lint Source:** Typically Lint Source is straightfoward since every lint needs a citation.
 However, sometimes the community has lints that aren't codified in a formal document.
-In these situations, do not create an `NOTICE` lint under a common source (e.g,.
+In these situations, do not create a `NOTICE` lint under a common source (e.g,.
 RFC or Baseline Requirements).
 Instead, create a lint using the `ZLint` source.
 Lints in this source are included at the maintainers' discretion, though we typically shy away from lints with significant